MSPCA-Angell Headquarters

 Status: Reported favorably by the Joint Committee on Environment and Natural Resources on Feb.
 7, 2024.
 Hearing held November 8, 2023.
 Reported favorably to the Senate Committee on Ways and Means.

-Check out our new educational comic strip, created by Boston-area college student Sophia Smith, which explains how wildlife trafficking in ivory and rhino horn has put elephants and rhinos in great peril—and what you can do about it.
+Check out our educational comic strip, created by Boston-area college student Sophia Smith, which explains how wildlife trafficking in ivory and rhino horn has put elephants and rhinos in great peril—and what you can do about it.

 Why is this legislation needed?